bjgillet/hbdnafx-git/doc/usb_files_analysis.md

 Note that the initial backup from the windows software is too short in size by 32 bytes.<br>
 This is the reason why device returns an error on the device when last preset is trying to be restored.<br>
-Perhaps a too short buffer size somewhere...
+Perhaps a too short buffer size somewhere,.

 So, here we are (currently) with file analysis.
 Soon to come, some POC code as well as USB protocol analysis.